 Here is what Shades of Doom sounds like on the VM.
 You should definitely be able to tell a difference between being in front as opposed to being behind.
 Sounds which are behind have a distant muffled character.
-Unlike the Realtek solution, this one has no volume issues, and on the whole it sounds reasonable, however I don't like the 2D positioning as much.
+On the whole it sounds reasonable, however I don't like the positioning as much.
 But if you must play these old games on a virtual machine, this is probably your best bet.

 As I said, I prefer ALchemy, but I'm also really interested to hear from you.
 Have you found other solutions I haven't yet mentioned?
 Do one of the other solutions work better for you?
 If you have any suggestions, questions, probloems or criticisms, feel free to contact me and I will try my best to accomodate!